Bill Cissna is a Kernersville, North Carolina-based writer and editor.

 From March 3-6, 2016, Evening of Short Plays #33, Greensboro Playwrights Forum, did my "Losing It" with six other new scripts at the Stephen Hyers Theater, Greensboro Cultural Center.
 See the video on YouTube here.

 Short "Communication Gap" was produced at Oswego (NY) High School Drama Club, May 7-8, 2015; the Arden Theatre apprentices, June 11-12; Dordt College (Iowa) directors' production, November 19 & 21, 2015; and Brooklyn Friends School, Jan.
 28-29, 2016.

-A stage reading of "Reunions" was held at Central Library Auditorium, Winston-Salem (Monday, Aug.
+A stage reading of full-length "Reunions" was held at Central Library Auditorium, Winston-Salem (Monday, Aug.
 25, 2014) and Mack & Mack, Greensboro (Tuesday, Aug.
 26), with actors from across the Triad.